 We would expect to sight a Proof 1939 Halfpenny on the open market every four to five years.

-History of the 1953 Chase Manhattan Set
+The 1953 Chase Manhattan Specimen Set

 The 'Chase Manhattan' Presentation Set is comprised of five coins, the penny, florin, shilling, sixpence and threepence.